kerm1t/zweidee/README.md

 lean 2d framebuffer for game prototyping

-* A framebuffer provides a SetPixel method.
+* A framebuffer provides a setpixel method.
   The framebuffer is applied as a texture on an OpenGL Quad of screen (window) size.
-* A DrawLib adds rudimentary functions to draw, i.e.
+* A drawlib adds rudimentary functions to draw, i.e. bresenham, bresenham_circle
-  Bresenham,
-  Bresenhem_Circle
-* A Game class declares virtual function for init, doit, left,right and fire.
+* A game class declares virtual function for init, doit, left, right and fire.

 resolution and ratio are controlled by
 * framebuffer size